 AC Milan striker Giroud tests positive for Covid-19

-AC Milan have revealed that Olivier Giroud has tested positive for Covid-19, with the former Arsenal and Chelsea striker now taking in a period of self-isolation.
+AC Milan have revealed Olivier Giroud has tested positive for Covid-19, with the former Arsenal and Chelsea striker now in self-isolation.

-A World Cup-winning frontman is in the process of making his mark in new surroundings following a summer switch to San Siro from Stamford Bridge.
+The World Cup-winning frontman is a new arrival following a summer switch to San Siro from Stamford Bridge.

-Early progress is about to be stunted, with the 34-year-old being forced onto the sidelines with a bout of coronavirus.
+Early progress is about to be stunted, with the 34-year-old being forced onto the sidelines.

 Editors' Picks